Skillfully trained:

 Step 1 – 2

-The dyer shows after about 1 minute based on the color intensity, whether you have used the sufficient dosage for your individual hand size.
+After rubbing in, the Color intensitywhether you have used the sufficient dosage for your hand size.

-Tip: Counting pump strokes is generally inaccurate - due to the variable dosage of the dispenser.
-It is better to develop a feeling for the individual amount in the palm of your hand.
-Because only with the optimal amount of disinfectant do you have a chance of completely wetting both hands and achieving the exposure time of usually 30 seconds declared by the manufacturer.
-If, on the other hand, too little disinfectant is applied, the wetted area is significantly reduced!
+Tip: Counting pump strokes is generally inaccurate due to the variable dosages of the dispensers.
+It's better to develop a feel for the correct amount in the palm of your hand.
+Only with a sufficient amount can the contact time specified by the manufacturer (usually 30 seconds) be fully adhered to.
+If too little disinfectant is applied, however, the wetted area is significantly reduced!
 [1]

 Step 1 – 2